 On-demand: Whether your employees are looking for content, mentors, labs, or practice scenarios, the right information should be at their fingertips.
 Accessing content on-demand helps bridge the gap between learning and doing.
 On-demand learning puts your employee-learners in control, drives learner engagement and productivity, and helps them stay focused on the work at hand.

-Customized: Ideally, training should be customized and personalized – there’s no one-size-fits-all when it comes to learning styles.
+Customised: Ideally, training should be customised and personalised – there’s no one-size-fits-all when it comes to learning styles.
 Consider both what your company needs to teach your employees and what skills and topics they need to learn – now and in the future.
 As well as allowing for the languages, cultures, regulations, and compliance obligations you need to address from region to region.

 Curated: You don’t need to develop all the content needed for your LMS single-handedly.
 There may be existing videos, tutorials (and more) out there, that line up nicely with your needs.
 However, your learning system must be the go-to source for relevant, vetted, well-curated content.
 If learners trust your LMS to provide what they need when they need it, they won’t go rogue searching online for online that may not align with your training criteria.

 No one sets out to create boring or undigestible learning materials.
 Nonetheless, the development of training assets is often laid at the feet of HR teams who themselves, are not trained as writers, producers, or content developers.
 Fortunately, today’s HR and training managers are armed with a growing set of tools and solutions that can be integrated into a rich and well-developed learning plan.
 Finding the right mix takes time, but below are some tips and ideas:

 Learning innovations such as built-in gamification tools to motivate learners and improve training with elements such as leaderboards, rewards, and badges.

 Integrations with the tools and apps that employees are already using to provide bite-sized, just-in-time microlearning and e-learning opportunities that are effective and easy to absorb.